dnkm/square1/README.md

 # Square-One
-Interactive game in which players piece together actions to create computer program solutions.
+Square-One is an interactive game for teaching programming in which players assemble block-based code and write code in programming languages to solve puzzles.
+Every part of the game is highly customizable, and uses can play the game using whichever method suits their programming skills.

-# Getting Started
+## Getting Started

-Import Game.js like
+Import Game.js:

 ```html
 <script src = "Game.js"></script>